maryvilledev/cnvm/README.md

     ```
     The password is 'password'

-4. Open a second ssh session to the master node.
+4. Open a second ssh session to the master cnvm node.
 And teleport (live-migrate) it to one of the other nodes.
 To do this simply:

     ```shell
     cnvm@masternode~$ teleport sneaker01.gonkulator.io cnvm@<targethost>:/home/cnvm/sneakers